MateuszDabrowski/elquent/README.md

 - Creates campaign canvas filled with created content

 _ToDo:_
-- _Change from two (one and two column) LP templates to just one modular template_
 - _Update main form with confirmation e-mail ID and thank-you-page urls_
 - _When not recognized product name, try to find best matches from a list_